-Get into your ski gear
+Get to grips with ski gear

 Ski goggles are not needed indoors.
 Skis, boots, poles and helmets are included in the lesson price.
 A technician will ask you your height, weight and shoe size - this is so the equipment can be set up correctly for you.
 Your height helps determine the length of ski or board you’re given, and ski or snowboard boots will be the same size as your normal footwear.

-Meet your coach
+Meet your ski coach

-This is also a good time for you to tell your Coach if you have any medical issues that may be relevant.
-It’s worth remembering that all Coaches have gone through a training programme and will only be allowed to take a class once they’ve passed stringent tests, and that they deal with complete beginners every day.
+This is also a good time for you to tell your coach if you have any medical issues that may be relevant.
+It’s worth remembering that your instructor will be a fully qualified expert skier who has gone through a training programme and will only be allowed to take a class once he or she has passed stringent tests.

 Get to know your skis